-The relationship between cybersecurity and financial audit has shifted from purely a technical IT matter to a critical going concern risk.
+The relationship between cybersecurity and financial statements audit has shifted from purely a technical IT matter to a critical going concern risk relevant to financial statements audits.

 Massive regulatory fines and prolonged business interruptions from cyber incidents can directly threaten an organization's ability to survive.
 Financial auditors assess whether an organization can continue operating for the foreseeable future (typically 12 months).